terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 ### TreeNode
 Defines an object in a relationship tree hierarchy.
+A TreeNode contains the current GeoObject as well as it's child TreeNodes that provide the ability to traverse down the relationship hierarchy.

 ```
 {